 Agency Affected: Department of Energy

-Comments: The Department of Energy stated that it "respectfully disagrees" with this recommendation and would not be taking action to address it.
-DOE considers this recommendation closed.
-However, DOE stated that it will continue to provide information to, and work with, Congress, industry, and other interested stakeholders with respect to its activities in the area of next generation reactor research and development.
-As such, GAO will continue to monitor any DOE action related to this recommendation.
+Comments: DOE stated that they respectfully disagree with our recommendation, and said that a report to Congress would not be advisable, useful, or necessary to comply with Phase 1 of the NGNP project.
+DOE believes it is in compliance with relevant statutory requirements.
+DOE stated that it will continue to provide information to, and work with, Congress, industry, and other interested stakeholders with respect to its activities in the area of next generation reactor research and development.

 Recommendation: To better prepare the Department of Energy to meet the requirement of the Energy Policy Act of 2005 to deploy the NGNP prototype reactor, DOE should provide a report to Congress complying with the statutory requirement for Phase 1 of the NGNP Project by providing initial design parameters or a date for providing them.
 The report should also provide an updated status of the issues DOE identified in its 2011 letter to Congress and outline any additional barriers to proceeding with Phase 2 of the project, including (1) the status of the establishment of a public-private partnership; (2) the project strategy, including conditions that would warrant restarting the project; and (3) a legislative proposal, if necessary, to address any barriers to proceeding with the project, including the site and cost-share requirements.